• Gluten-Free Recipes

 A spoonful of minestrone soup above a bowl of soup.

 • Make ahead: To make the soup ahead, it's essential to store the pasta and soup separately in airtight containers for up to 5 days (I like to do this anyway, even if I'm serving it the same day.
-If you don't mind the pasta absorbing the liquid, you can cook the pasta right in the broth).
-Then, reheat the pasta and soup, add a bit of pasta to a bowl, then top with the soup.
+If you don't mind the pasta absorbing the liquid, you can cook the pasta right in the broth.
+Then, reheat the pasta and soup, add a bit of pasta to a bowl, and then top with the soup.

 • Add a parmesan rind: For extra savory flavor, add the rind of a piece of parmesan cheese to the soup pot.
 Freeze leftover cheese rinds to use when needed.